 In the Heart of Boston

-New England Law is centrally located in downtown Boston, close to the Massachusetts Supreme Judicial Court, Financial District, State House, Government Center, and numerous state and federal courts, government agencies, and law firms—all potential employers.
+New England Law is ideally located in downtown Boston, close to the Massachusetts Supreme Judicial Court, Financial District, State House, Government Center, and numerous state and federal courts, government agencies, and law firms—all frequent employers of our students and alumni.

-Our location also attracts those who are influencing the legal landscape.
-Many local and national thought leaders, including eight US Supreme Court justices, have lectured, taught, and met with New England Law students and professors.
+Our central location also attracts legal influencers.
+Many local and national thought leaders, including eight U.S. Supreme Court justices, have lectured, taught, and met with New England Law students and professors.

-When deciding on a law school and considering what New England Law has to offer, look no further than our graduates.
+When deciding on a law school and considering where a New England Law degree can take you, look no further than our graduates.

 - Paula M. Carey ’86, Chief Justice, Massachusetts Trial Court